-Common stock Treasury stock

-- premium Transactions Others Total

-Balance as of \$53,036 \$22,070 \$2,629 \$77,735

-January 1, 2022

-Share-based - -

-payment transaction - -

-Transfer of treasury - -

-stock - -

-Adjustment based - -

-on percentage of

-ownership -

-Balance as of \$53,036 \$22,070 \$2,629 \$77,735
+Common stock premium Treasury stock transactions Others Total Adjustment based on percentage of ownership - - Balance on June 30, 2022 \$53,036 \$22,070 \$2,629 \$77,735

-March 31, 2022

 According to the law, additional paid-in capital shall not be used for any purpose except for making up for Company losses.
 When the Company has no losses, a certain percentage of the additional paid-in capital from the stock premium and gifts can be applied to replenish capital every year.
 The aforementioned additional paid-in capital can be allocated in cash to shareholders proportionally to their original shareholding ratio.